thewebtube/webtubeapp/README.md

 - SponsorBlock: Skip unwanted segments
 - RYD: Display youtube dislikes
 - Short Disabler: Disable short button
-- WebTueb anonymous statistics: Obtain statistics on the use of the application in an anonymous way
+- WebTube anonymous statistics: Obtain statistics on the use of the application in an anonymous way
 </details>

 # Upcoming